riaz37/rag-demo/README.md

 1. **API Key Error**: Ensure your Google API key is correctly set in the `.env` file
 2. **Import Errors**: Make sure all dependencies are installed with `pip install -r requirements.txt`
 3. **Loading Issues**: Check your internet connection for website content loading
-4. **Memory Issues**: Restart the application if you encounter memory problems
+4. **Memory Issues**: The app uses FAISS for efficient memory usage, but restart if needed
+5. **Deployment Issues**: Run `python health_check.py` before deploying to catch common problems

 ### Error Messages